Let Go of Mental Clutter & Create Inner Calm

 If I’m being honest, I carry a mix of mindsets that make peace harder than it has to be.

-I'm a guilt-fueled doer—someone who has to remind herself that rest doesn’t need to be earned.
+I'm a guilt-fueled doer, someone who has to remind herself that rest doesn’t need to be earned.

-I'm a future spiral thinker—someone who can overanalyze tomorrow before today is even halfway over.
+I'm a future spiral thinker, someone who can overanalyze tomorrow before today is even halfway over.

-And yep, I’m also a people-pleaser—working on saying “yes” only when I truly mean it.
+And yep, I’m also a people-pleaser, working on saying “yes” only when I truly mean it.

-And I know I’m not alone.
+I know I’m not alone.

-This week, we’re shifting inward—with what I call The Capsule Mindset.
+This week, we’re shifting inward, with what I call The Capsule Mindset.
+It’s about choosing fewer thoughts, clearer expectations, and more space for what actually matters.

 What Is a Capsule Mindset?